mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 Date-based criteria are concerned with calendar dates in UTC time and are not defined in relation to when the audience is calculated.

-* Before/After date criteria are NOT inclusive of the given date.
-For example, `Before September 9th 2018` means that the latest qualifying event would occur at 11:59pm on Sepember 8th 2018 UTC. `After September 9th 2018` means that the earliest qualifying event would occur at 12:00am on Sepember 10th 2018 UTC.
+* Before date criteria is NOT INCLUSIVE of the given date.
+For example, `Before September 9th 2018` means that the latest qualifying event would occur at 11:59pm on Sepember 8th 2018 UTC.

+* After date criteria is INCLUSIVE of the given date.
+For example, `After September 9th 2018` means that the earliest qualifying event would occur at 12:00am on Sepember 9th 2018 UTC.

 * On Date criteria cover from 12:00am to 11:59pm UTC on a given calendar day.

-* Between Dates criteria are inclusive of the given dates.
+* Between Dates criteria are INCLUVSIVE of the given dates.
 For example, `Between September 7th 2018 and September 9th 2018` means that the earliest qualifying event occurs at 12:00am UTC on September 7th, and the latest qualifying event occurs at 11:59pm UTC on September 9th.

 ### Attribution criteria
 Attribution criteria can be used to segment users who have installed your app from a specific campaign and publisher or users who have purchased or re-engaged based on an engagement campaign.
 There are two ways to add attribution criteria: